autosportlabs/ShiftX2/README.md

 * SWCLK
 * SWDIO

-To program new firmware, solder a 0.1" header, and connect the corresponding pins to a compatible SWD programmer, such as the STLink V2.
+To program new firmware, solder a 0.1" header to these pads, and connect the corresponding signals to a compatible SWD programmer, such as the STLink V2.

 ## CAN termination
 CAN termination is enabled by default.
 To disable termination, cut the CAN Term jumper on the bottom of ShiftX2.